vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 21 Colebrooke 1824, 37 paraphrasiert:

 He (i.e. Kapila) acknowledges indeed a being issuing from nature (i.e. prakr.ti), who is intelligence absolute (sarvavit?); source of all individual intelligences; and origin of other existences successively evolved and developed.
-He expressly affirms ‘that the truth of such an ¯Iśwara is demonstrated’, the creator of the world, in such sense of creation: for ‘the existence of effects’, he says, ‘is dependent upon consciousness [ṇB. d.h. aham. kāra], not upon ¯Iśwara’; and ‘all else is from the great principle, intellect’.
+He expressly affirms ‘that the truth of such an Īśwara is demonstrated’, the creator of the world, in such sense of creation: for ‘the existence of effects’, he says, ‘is dependent upon consciousness [ṇB. d.h. aham. kāra], not upon Īśwara’; and ‘all else is from the great principle, intellect’.

 Wer kann es Hegel verubeln, daß er aus dieser Passage nicht mehr herausholt als ( ¨ Ein leitung, 317 f.):

 Capilas Gott ist also die Sch¨opfung der absoluten Substanz, der Natur; diese Sch¨opfung l¨aßt er gelten; . . .
-Capila sagt, daß, ‘die Existenz von Wirkungen von dem Bewußtsein abh¨angt, nicht von ¯Iśwara’ . . . und daß ‘alles Andere von dem großen Prinzip, der Intelligenz’, herkommt und dann der individuellen Seele, die es best¨atigt.
+Capila sagt, daß, ‘die Existenz von Wirkungen von dem Bewußtsein abh¨angt, nicht von Īśwara’ . . . und daß ‘alles Andere von dem großen Prinzip, der Intelligenz’, herkommt und dann der individuellen Seele, die es best¨atigt.

 22 Hegel, Brief an Daub (19-12-1826) (Briefe III, 149 ff.).